At the beginning of 2017, I tasked myself with a small side project to complete a single work of pixel art every day.

 In the end, this project has taught me so much about pixel art, but it has also taught me a lot about failure, learning, and progress.
 All of which are equally important when beginning a challenging endeavor.
 The trick is to not let failure beat you up, enjoy and appreciate what you are learning, and measure your progress regularly to remind yourself how much you have grown.

-- When working on shading, I found that it's sometimes helpful to paint the shadows instead of the light.
+Occasionally, I would struggle when adding lighting/highlights to a piece.
+Working through these struggles, I found that it's sometimes helpful to add the shadows instead of the light.
 Your miles may very with this, as it could just be some strange quirk with my brain.🤔

-- No matter how much time you put into it, there were still days that I questioned myself and more importantly my progress.
+No matter how much time I put into it, there were still days that I questioned myself and more importantly my progress.
 This may happen to you, just know that it is noise and to keep going.
-Consistently, when I forced myself through those feelings, I ended up with some of the most satisfying work.
+Looking back on it, when I pushed myself through those challenging feelings, I ended up with some of my most satisfying work.